OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 ## Applies to

+- Excel on Windows
-- Excel and PowerPoint on Windows 10.
+- PowerPoint on Windows

 ## Prerequisites